Package 'midfieldr'

 quantity

-Character, name (in quotes) of the single multiway quantitative variable
+Character, name of the single multiway quantitative variable

 categories

-Character, vector of names (in quotes) of the two multiway categorical variables
+Character, vector of names of the two multiway categorical variables

 ...